timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

   2. fix-up the timestamps of files (see {{sec-ts}}), and
   3. change the symlink to point to the new directory.

-Because [@rsync] resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs can read a consistent state for the duration of the connection.
+With this approach, if the rsync service resolves the relevant symbolic link at the time when the client connects, and then uses the target directory for the duration of that session, the client will read consistent state from the service.

-> Implementation Note:
+> Implementation Notes:
 >
 > Several implementations follow the above process for updates.
 E.g. [@krill-sync],
 > [@rpki-core], [@rsyncit], the 'rpki.apnic.net' repository implementation,
 > and [@rsync-move]).
 >
-> This have been verified to work with "Samba" [@rsync] as an rscynd server.
-For
-> versions 3.4.3 and above "chroot=yes" has to be used.
+> The original [@rsync] implementation through to version 3.4.2 (inclusive) resolves
+> module path symbolic links as required by this section, without special configuration
+> being required.
+For versions after that through to at least 3.4.4 (inclusive), the
+> default behaviour is instead that module path symbolic links are resolved multiple
+> times per session.
+One way to restore the original behaviour is by using the
+> "use chroot" configuration option

 To limit the amount of disk space a repository uses, a rsync server must clean up old copies of the repository; the timing of these removal operations involves balancing